5 Successful Women Entrepreneurs Who Give Back

 Epic Systems: Founder and CEO Judy Falkner

 She may not be a household name like Mark Zuckerberg or Elon Musk, but Judy Faulkner, the founder and CEO of Epic Systems, has earned her place among the who’s who of successful and innovative tech billionaires.
 In fact, she is America’s wealthiest self-made woman in tech.
-Why has she remained relatively unknown?
+Why has this successful female entrepreneur remained relatively unknown?
 Because until recently, she’s rarely granted interviews, preferring instead to focus on growing her business.

 Epic is a private healthcare company located in Madison, Wisconsin, that sells medical-records software; Faulkner launched the company in 1979 with about $75,000 in capital.